Brian Honour: Early career

 Brian Honour began his career as a schoolboy for Aston Villa before being released for too being too small.
 His brother John was a regular at Hartlepool during the 1970s.
-Brian moved onto Darlington F.C. and stayed there for three seasons until he again was released by Darlington manager Cyril Knowles for being too small.
-He then had spells in the Northern League with Peterlee Town and Tow Law.
+Brian moved onto Darlington and stayed there for three seasons until he again was released by Darlington manager Cyril Knowles for being too small.
+He then had spells in the Northern League with Peterlee Newtown and Tow Law Town.

 Hartlepool United

 Pools boss Billy Horner signed Honour from Peterlee in 1985, and he stayed with the club until he was forced to retire because of persistent knee problems in 1994.
-He made 384 appearances for Pools in all competitions, putting him 7th on the club's all-time list.
+He made 384 appearances for Pools in all competitions, putting him 8th on the club's all-time list.
 His debut was in a game with Peterborough in February 1985, his last in August 1994 in a League Cup game with Bury.
-Between then he became a real Victoria Ground hero and is held in high esteem by fans.

-One of his most memorable moments came in 1988 when during Hartlepool's 1-0 win over Sunderland at Roker Park in the Sherpa Van Trophy, he scored the game's only goal direct from a corner.
-Pools reached the semi-final as a result of his wind-assisted goal and they lost to Preston North End.
+One of his most memorable moments came in 1988 when during Hartlepool's 1–0 win over Sunderland at Roker Park in the Associate Members' Cup, he scored the game's only goal direct from a corner.
+Pools reached the semi-final of the Northern section as a result of his wind-assisted goal but they lost to Preston North End.

-A knee injury meant he missed the majority of the 1989-90 season and as he returned to action, Pools had a new boss in his former Darlington manager Cyril Knowles.
+A knee injury meant he missed the majority of the 1989–90 season and as he returned to action, Pools had a new boss in his former Darlington manager Cyril Knowles.
 Honour became a mainstay of Knowles' successful side, and secured promotion in May 1991.
 Two of Honour's goals during the promotion run-in were shortlisted for the North East Goal of the Season Award, both spectacular individual efforts in a win at Maidstone United.

 After promotion he remained with Pools and impressed at the higher level with his endeavour and wing play.
 He linked up well with full-back Keith Nobbs on the left side of the team.